chr15m/hoc-2024/slides/slides.md

 To make sure everybody has the minumum version of Node installed, please run the `./check-node-version` script.

-If you don't have a recent enough Node version it will tell you how to install it.
+If you don't have a recent enough Node version it will tell you how to install it with nvm.
+If you want to use your package manager or a different node version manager like `fnm` you can do that too.